-- U.S. new light vehicle sales in August fell to an estimated SAAR of just under 13 million units to 13.1 million units, representing the lowest sales pace in 15 months.
+- U.S. new light vehicle sales in September fell to an estimated SAAR of 12 million units to 12.2 million units, representing the lowest sales pace since May 2020.

-- Full-year 2021 U.S. new light vehicle sales are forecast to reach 15.7 million units, down from a previous projection of 16.5 million units by LMC Automotive, due to low U.S. new vehicle inventory at or below the one million mark persisting for the near-term.
+- Full-year 2021 U.S. new light vehicle sales are forecast at just under 15 million units, down from a previous projection of 15.7 million units by LMC Automotive, with the impact of low new vehicle inventory on sales now expected to persist until late 2022 or early 2023.

 - Electric vehicles and low emissions technology:

 - Stellantis will invest $229 million to retool three Indiana plants to build eight-speed transmissions that can be used in electrified and internal combustion vehicles.

 - GM will establish a new battery research & development center at its Warren Tech Center.
 Construction of the Wallace Battery Cell Innovation Center is scheduled to be completed in mid-2022.

 - Lithium prices have more than doubled in the past year, and global lithium demand is projected to increase five-fold by 2030.

 - Tesla will move its corporate headquarters from Palo Alto, California to Austin, Texas.
 CEO Elon Musk said the company will continue to expand in California, with the goal to increase output by 50%.

 - Manufacturers continue to face the challenge of soaring steel prices, with average spot prices more than tripling in the past year.